 Key challenges included ensuring adequate airflow to support the machinery used for demolition and navigating the constricted access for material movement.
 Despite these obstacles, the project was successfully completed while preserving the integrity of the historic structure.

-View ProjectThis large project for the United States Navy required a large crew to accommodate an aggressive schedule.
-Multiple confined space and hazardous materials teams worked staggered shifts to prepare tanks and spaces within the ship for maintenance and repair.
-In addition crews worked daily to disinfect common surfaces and high touch areas to prevent the spread of Covid-19 on the project.
+View ProjectBayview executed a large-scale project for the United States Navy, deploying a substantial crew to meet an aggressive schedule.
+Multiple confined-space and hazardous materials teams worked staggered shifts to prepare tanks and shipboard spaces for critical maintenance and repair.
+In addition, Bayview crews performed daily disinfection of common areas and high-touch surfaces to prevent the spread of COVID-19, demonstrating the company’s commitment to safety, regulatory compliance, and efficient operations in complex naval environments.

 View Project